isx434324/kerberosproject/backendClassic/ksshserver/readme.md

 Entry for principal host/ksshserver with kvno 2, encryption type des-cbc-md5 added to keytab WRFILE:/etc/krb5.keytab.

  ```
-See the a new principal host/ksshserver@EDT.ORG. for the SSH service:
+See new principal host/ksshserver@EDT.ORG. for the SSH service:

  ```bash